Remembering Jo Cox

 Three years ago on 16 June 2016, Jo Cox – The MP for Batley and Spen – was killed.

 The killing was by a neo-Nazi in a politically motivated attack during the EU referendum campaign.

 A family statement tweeted by the Jo Cox Foundation, set up in her memory, said:

 “We will be spending the day together privately as a family and remembering all the goodness she brought to our world and not the way she was taken from it.”

 The design of the plaque was inspired by Mrs Cox’s maiden speech.
-It contained the line, “We are far more united and have far more in common than that which divides us.”
+It contains the line:

 Images from itv.com/